How Much Does a Kitchen Remodel Cost?

 Faucets and Plumbing

 If the layout of the kitchen remains largely the same, plumbing costs will be minimal, as the water and gas lines can remain in place.
 Changing up the look will increase the material and labor costs for plumbing to the higher end of the range.
-New faucets are a way to brighten and change the tone of the kitchen for relatively minimal cost.
-About 4 percent of the budget should be dedicated to faucets and plumbing, or about $920, unless major pipe rerouting is involved, in which case this percentage will be significantly higher.
+New faucets are a way to brighten and refresh the appearance of the kitchen for relatively minimal cost.
+Replacing faucets and plumbing costs an average of $920, or 4 percent of the remodel cost.
+If major pipe rerouting is involved, this percentage will be significantly higher.

 Cabinetry and Hardware

-At the heart of the kitchen are the appliances: refrigerator, oven and cooktop or range, dishwasher, and microwave, and potentially a ventilation hood.
+At the heart of the kitchen are its appliances, typically including a refrigerator, oven and cooktop or range, dishwasher, microwave, and potentially a ventilation hood.
 Often, remodelers look to reuse some existing appliances, which is a great option if the appliances are reasonably new.
-If, however, some need replacement, it’s worth noting that the best appliance deals usually come as a package: The more appliances purchased together, the greater the overall savings.
+If, however, some need replacement, it’s worth noting that the best appliance deals usually come as a package; the more appliances purchased together, the greater the overall savings.
 This approach may mean a higher up-front cost, but in the long run, it will offer significant savings.
 Appliances are available in a wide range of finishes (stainless steel, black stainless steel, black, white, and others) and an even wider spectrum of quality.
 A low-budget electric range may not offer as many heat settings as a professional-grade six-burner gas stove, but both will get the job done, so the homeowner’s personal style and priorities will dictate whether the appliances are a place to splurge or save.
+The cost of appliances can vary greatly, from as little as $200 to as much as $5,000 or more, depending on the type and quantity.
+High-end custom built-in options can cost $10,000 or more.
 In most cases, the appliances comprise about 14 percent of the total budget, or around $3,220, but again, that number can be skewed by luxury options.

 The square footage of the kitchen affects all of the numbers in the budget.
 Larger spaces require more drywall, more flooring, more paint, and more cabinets.
-A small kitchen that is less than 70 square feet will cost, on average, between $5,000 and $20,000, while a larger kitchen measuring in at 200 square feet or more can easily shoot upward of $60,000, because a space that large is likely in a larger home furnished with more luxurious finishes, so it’s likely the design choices will be made to match the existing level of quality.
+In general, the cost to remodel a kitchen can range from $75 to $250 per square foot.
+A small kitchen that is less than 70 square feet will cost, on average, between $5,000 and $20,000, while a larger kitchen measuring 200 square feet or more can easily shoot upward of $60,000, because a space that large is likely in a larger home furnished with more luxurious finishes, so it’s likely the design choices will be made to match the existing level of quality.

-There can be significant differences in the cost of materials and labor depending on where you live.
-The West Coast, and California in particular, has the distinction of having some of the highest average costs to remodel a kitchen.
+There can be significant differences in the cost of materials and labor for a kitchen remodel depending on where you live.
+The West Coast, and California in particular, has some of the highest average costs to remodel a kitchen, with an average cost of $40,000.
+On the flip side, a kitchen remodel in Ohio costs an average of $16,000.
 Major cities also tend to skew higher in cost, while smaller cities have a lower overall cost.
 If you live in an area where costs are higher across the board, it’s especially important to get more than one estimate for your job and negotiate labor costs as much as possible while respecting the contractor’s skills.

 Additional Costs and Considerations